ShakingMap/rf-form/README.md

 - disabled - usually no effect

 ### Array
-An Array is a form component which is responsible to organize an array of same fields
+An Array is a form component which is responsible for organizing an array of same fields
 #### Props
 - children - field
 - validationState - see *validation state* of common concepts